 Walk through a corridor of trees to the beginning of the Memorial, where you will see date and time etched on the ground.

 Each of 184 Memorial Units are sorted by age lines of stainless steel strips by the year the victim was born.

-Each unit is a cantilevered bench, and a permanent tribute, by name, to each victim, in one single element.
+There is are 184 cantilevered benches, and a permanent tribute, by name, to each victim, in one single element.

-Each Memorial Unit contains a pool of water, reflecting light in the evenings onto the bench and surrounding gravel field.
+A Memorial Unit also contains a pool of water, reflecting light in the evenings onto the bench and surrounding gravel field.

 The memorial benches are also specifically positioned in the memorial to distinguish victims who were in the Pentagon from those who were onboard American Airlines Flight 77.